blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

         return content

-To handle custom binary formats (such as loading file formats not supported by Godot), :ref:`class_FileAccess` provides several methods to read/write integers, floats, strings and more.
+To handle custom binary formats (such as loading file formats not supported by Blazium), :ref:`class_FileAccess` provides several methods to read/write integers, floats, strings and more.
 These FileAccess methods have names that start with ``get_`` and ``store_``.